Home » Pancreas

 MBBS (SG) • MMed (Surg) • MRCS (Ire) • FRCSEd (Gen) • FAMS (Surg)

-Dr Thng Yongxian is a dual fellowship-trained HPB (hepatobiliary and pancreatic) surgeon with pancreas specialisation, recognised for his expertise in minimally invasive pancreatic surgery and advanced laparoscopic techniques.
+Dr Thng Yongxian is a fellowship-trained HPB (hepatobiliary and pancreatic) surgeon with pancreas specialisation, recognised for his expertise in minimally invasive pancreatic surgery and advanced laparoscopic techniques.
 His clinical work spans a wide spectrum of pancreatic, liver, bile duct, and gallbladder conditions, with particular focus on complex HPB procedures.

 As one of the early adopters of advanced laparoscopic approaches, Dr Thng pioneered the laparoscopic programme for his hospital and continues to contribute to the development of HPB procedures in Singapore.
 His experience includes laparoscopic pancreatic procedures, complex liver and pancreas surgeries such as minimally invasive Whipple (pancreaticoduodenectomy) and distal pancreatectomy, as well as multidisciplinary management of pancreatic cancer and benign pancreatic diseases.